What does Health and Wellbeing look like at Dore Primary School?

 Our key value of kindness in particular intertwines throughout our wellbeing programme of learning.
 Health and Wellbeing lessons and assemblies also help encourage children to follow our school behaviours of being safe, being respectful and being ready.
 We want to help our children to become emotionally intelligent; to develop strong, positive relationships; to be respectful and understanding of all different cultures, religions, genders and life choices, and to equip them with the skills and knowledge necessary to live successful and happy lives.

-Our stand-alone lessons incorporate learning objectives from the PSHE Association’s programme of study, tailored to our children’s specific needs and experiences.
+Our stand-alone lessons utilize materials from Learn Sheffield in order to cover the statutory RSHE curriculum, but also incorporate learning objectives from the PSHE Association’s programme of study, tailored to our children’s specific needs and experiences.
 This is under three main themes of learning:

 - the wider world.

-What does RSE look like at Dore Primary School?
+What does RSHE look like at Dore Primary School?

 Further ways that we support the health and wellbeing of our pupils